syyePhenomenol/RandoMapMod/README.md

     - For Steam + Scarab users on Windows, the default folder is `...\Steam\steamapps\common\Hollow Knight\hollow_knight_Data\Managed\Mods\RandoMapMod`.
     - Colors will be interpreted in standard RGBA format ``[r, g, b, a]``.
     - If you want to keep the default color of something, delete the corresponding line in the file (or change ``[r, g, b, a]`` to ``[]``).
+- To override the default key/input binds, install DebugMod and set binds as you like in the Pause Menu.

 # How To Install
 Use Scarab: https://github.com/fifty-six/Scarab